slsa-framework/slsa/docs/spec/v1.0/verifying-systems.md

 ## Threats

+### Adversary goal
+The SLSA Build track defends against an adversary whose primary goal is to tamper with a build to create unexpected, vulnerable, or malicious behavior in the output artifact while avoiding detection.
+Their means of doing so is generating build provenance that does not faithfully represent the built artifact's origins or build process.

+More formally, if a build with external parameters P would produce an artifact with binary hash X and a build with external parameters P' would produce an artifact with binary hash Y, they wish to produce provenance indicating a build with external parameters P produced an artifact with binary hash Y.

-When assessing a build system, consumers SHOULD evaluate its ability to defend against threats [C], [D], [E], and [F].
+See threats [C], [D], [E], and [F] for examples of specific threats.

+### Adversary profiles

-Consumers SHOULD also evaluate the build system's ability to defend against the following types of attackers.
+Consumers SHOULD also evaluate the build system's ability to defend against the following types of adversaries.

 1. Project contributors, who can:
      -   Create builds on the build service.
-These are the attacker's controlled builds.
+These are the adversary's controlled builds.
      -   Modify one or more controlled builds' external parameters.
      -   Modify one or more controlled builds' environments and run arbitrary